CityofEdmonton/IFTTT-Edmonton/README.md

 ### Adding new controllers

 A rolling log object is injected into each controller.
 Access it using `req.cache`.
 See the exposed functions [here](src/cache/change-writer.js).
 Each controller should add new objects at `${route}/${uniqueId}`.
 Beware sharing keys between different routes, as IFTTT has a strict 1 route per trigger rule.

+## Security concerns

+In the event that you find a vulnerability, please email jared.rewerts@edmonton.ca.